 Although the name suggests it comes from the Himalayas, the Khewra Salt Mine, where most of it is unearthed, is actually between Islamabad and Lahore in Pakistan, south of the Himalaya Mountains.

 Stone says the colour ranges from off-white to deep pink and it’s rich in minerals.
 He uses it as both a cooking and finishing salt.
 You can also get blocks of the stuff to cook on, curing or searing to impart your protein with a lick of salt.

 Finally, there’s what some people call the caviar of salts: “Fleur de Sel, or ‘flower of salt’, is a sea salt hand harvested from tidal pools off the coast of Brittany, France,” says Stone.
 “Paper thin salt crystals are delicately drawn from the water’s surface, much like cream is taken from milk.
 This can only be done on sunny, dry days with a slight breeze, and only with traditional wooden rakes.
 Because of its scarcity and its labour-intensive harvesting, fleur de sel is the most expensive salt (two kilograms will cost you a cool $80).”

 Stone says this one has blue-grey tint and he uses it as a finishing salt to add a dash of flavour to meat, seafood, vegetables and even sweets like chocolate or caramel.

+For even more tips on how to use salt like a pro (and how to avoid the biggest salt mistake when you're cooking) listen to the latest episode of our new podcast, FYI.
 Looking for more cooking hacks?
 Our Kitchen Hacks series is filled with simple ideas to instantly improve your cooking.